umededoteth/umededoteth.github.io/README.md

 - research and education at [Taiko](https://taiko.xyz/)

-## stuff I do
+## stuff I do and am interested in

 - writing
 - research
-- education
+- Ethereum education

-## stuff I'm interested in

-### Ethereum

-- rollup architecture
-- ZK-EVMs
-- proving and proposing
-- proving pools
-- rollup tokenomics
+- rollups
-- sharding
+- L2 governance

 ### miscellaneous